lorniu/pdd.el/README.md

 This is a generic function with implementations provided by backend classes.

 Parameters:
-  BACKEND  - HTTP backend instance (subclass of `pdd-backend') URL      - Target URL (string)
+  BACKEND  - HTTP backend instance (subclass of `pdd-http-backend') URL      - Target URL (string)

 Keyword Arguments: